kermitt2/grobid/Readme.md

 The following functionalities are available:

-+ Header extraction and parsing from article in PDF format.
++ __Header extraction and parsing__ from article in PDF format.
 The extraction here covers the usual bibliographical information (e.g. title, abstract, authors, affiliations, keywords, etc.).
-+ References extraction and parsing from articles in PDF format.
++ __References extraction and parsing__ from articles in PDF format, around .85 f-score against a PubMed Central evaluation set.
 All the usual publication metadata are covered.
-The different citation contexts in an article are recognized and linked to the full bibliographical references.
+* __Citation contexts recognition and linking__ to the full bibliographical references of the article.
+The accuracy of citation contexts resolution is around 0.75 f-score (which corresponds to both the correct identification of the citation callout and its correct association with a full bibliographical reference).
-+ Parsing of references in isolation.
++ Parsing of __references in isolation__ (with around 0.89 f-score).
-+ Extraction of patent and non-patent references in patent publications.
-+ Parsing of names (e.g. person title, fornames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
++ __Parsing of names__ (e.g. person title, fornames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
-+ Parsing of affiliation and address blocks.
++ __Parsing of affiliation and address__ blocks.
-+ Parsing of dates (ISO normalized day, month, year).
++ __Parsing of dates__, ISO normalized day, month, year.
-+ Full text extraction from PDF articles, including a model for the the overall document segmentation and a model for the structuring of the text body (paragraph, section titles, reference callout, figure, table, etc.).
++ __Full text extraction and structuring__ from PDF articles, including a model for the the overall document segmentation and a model for the structuring of the text body (paragraph, section titles, reference callout, figure, table, etc.).
++ __Consolidation/resolution of the extracted bibliographical references__ using the [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service or the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).
+In both cases, DOI resolution performance is higher than 0.95 f-score from PDF extraction.
++ __Extraction and parsing of patent and non-patent references in patent__ publications.

-+ In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middlenames, affiliation types, detailed address, journal, volume, issue, pages, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure headers, etc.).
+In a complete PDF processing, GROBID manages 55 final labels used to build relatively fine-grained structures, from traditional publication metadata (title, author first/last/middlenames, affiliation types, detailed address, journal, volume, issue, pages, etc.) to full text structures (section title, paragraph, reference markers, head/foot notes, figure headers, etc.).
-+ Consolidation/resolution of the extracted bibliographical references using the [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service or the [CrossRef REST API](https://github.com/CrossRef/rest-api-doc).

-GROBID includes a comprehensive web service API, batch processing, a JAVA API, a Docker image, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.
+GROBID includes a comprehensive web service API, batch processing, a JAVA API, a Docker image, a generic evaluation framework (precision, recall, etc., n-fold cross-evaluation) and the semi-automatic generation of training data.

 GROBID can be considered as production ready.
 Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST-CNRS, Mendeley, CERN (Invenio), and many more.
+The tool is designed for high scalability in order to address the full scientific literature corpus.

 GROBID should run properly "out of the box" on Linux (64 bits), MacOS, and Windows (32 and 64 bits).